Fish for finance: 21st-century British fishing industry

 British fish processors, a £4.2-billion industry, and fish farmers, many of whom also depend heavily on Continental markets, also hope for a seamless transition to post-Brexit trade.
 The EU's free movement of labour policy has also benefited landlords in communities with processing plants where the fishermen themselves strongly supported leave; many workers from elsewhere in the EU, particularly Latvia, have come to work in the plants and rented local housing.
 Seafood restaurants in the UK, too, have also benefited from EU staff, since workers from those countries are more likely to consider working in the front end of restaurants as waitstaff and maître d's as a career rather than a way station to one.

 Disparities exist within the British fishing industry as well.
 In 2004, a report by the Royal Society of Edinburgh found that Scotland accounted for 62 per cent of the UK's landings by value, and half its fish processing industry, despite being home to only 8.6 per cent of the country's people; by 2019 the Scottish fishing industry was still described as being 53 per cent of the total UK industry.
-Much of that Scottish catch, more than half of which is pelagic species, comes in turn from just 27 trawlers owned by several large companies based in the country's North East and the Shetlands that primarily harvest pelagic fish.
+Much of that Scottish catch, more than half of which is pelagic species, comes in turn from just 27 trawlers owned by several large companies based in the country's North East and Shetland that primarily harvest pelagic fish.
 These companies themselves are owned by five families on the Sunday Times Rich List, which between them control outright or in part nearly half of Scotland's FQAs, according to a 2018 Greenpeace report.

 Three-quarters of the boats in the Scottish fleet work entirely in inshore waters, many off the country's west coast, catching primarily the langoustine popular with French, Spanish and Portuguese consumers.
 This large fleet's shellfish catch is conversely overall the smallest portion of the Scottish annual catch.
 In England it makes up more than a majority, in Wales almost the entire catch, and in Northern Ireland the largest portion, though not a majority, of the catch as measured in tonnes.